bennymorton/pinterest-cloud-data-pipeline/README.md

 # Pinterest Data Processing Pipeline

+> NOTE: This is the capstone project which AiCore students complete at the end of their Data Engineering training course, which I helped design the architecture  > and code for.
+The Databricks-based code (all of the Spark cleaning and processing) has not been included in this repo, to avoid plagiarism.

 ## Overview

 Pinterest Data Processing Pipeline is a full end-to-end cloud data engineering project which uses AWS MSK and S3 to perform batch processes and Kinesis to perform streaming processes.
 In this project I have completed a data processing pipeline using AWS and Databricks which connects to a user_posting_emulation to emulate real users posting to the app.